muhammadolim/Math-For-Kids/README.md

 ## About
 You will be given 21 simple addition and subtraction problems only including 2 digit numbers.
 Even if you add two numbers answer will not be greater than 99.
 It is because these exercises are for 2-3 grade pupils.
 Subtracting two numbers will not cause negative number also.
 When you finish solving all given problems there will appear your score and related motivation sentence.
-There is also a timer on the top right corner that is another very useful feature to use.
+There is also a timer on the top right corner that is another beneficial feature to use.
 ## Future ideas
 - add multiplication and division problems
 - able to choose number of problems